-1. Take a stroll in the historic center, most rewarding among the things to do in Rome for free
+1. Take a stroll in the historic center, the best thing to do in Rome for free

-The 20 square kilometers wide historical center of Rome, which is listed as a UNESCO Heritage Site, is a paradise for the lovers of architecture and ancient history.
-Fill your eyes and your camera with the outline of buildings from different historical ages: Roman, Middle Ages, Renaissance, Baroque, and so on… Rome has it all, and you can admire it all for free just strolling around the city.
-One of the most scenic walks you can take starts from Piazza Del Popolo and, touching the Spanish Steps and the Trevi Fountain ends at the Colosseum Historical Park (3.1 km).
+The 20 square kilometers wide historical center of Rome, which is listed as a UNESCO Heritage Site, is a paradise for lovers of architecture and ancient history.
+Fill your eyes and your camera with the outline of buildings from different historical ages: Roman, Middle Ages, Renaissance, Baroque.

 Caravaggio paintings: the cycle of St. Matthew | Things to do in Tome for free

-3. Enjoy one of the best views in Rome
+3. Hunt for the best views in Rome

 Address // Piazzale Garibaldi